Environment

 The EU’s push for ethical sourcing is compromised when it turns a blind eye to these environmental and social impacts, says Bojana Novaković from Serbia-based Marš sa Drine network

 Of note, Balkan Green Energy News has published and is regularly updating a chronological overview of the key events in the development of the Jadar project since 2001, when Rio Tinto arrived in Serbia.
 For more than three years now, Rio Tinto and Serbia’s government, which champions the proposal, have met fierce resistance from the local population and environmentalists.
-The movement includes people from other areas in the country and neighboring Bosnia and Herzegovina and sites for the exploration of lithium and various minerals, as well as various mining operations.
+The movement includes people from other areas in the country and neighboring Bosnia and Herzegovina with sites for the exploration of lithium and various minerals, as well as various mining operations.

 Marš sa Drine and other organizations mobilized citizens who filed more than 10,000 complaints against an approval by the government that paves the way for the Anglo-Australian mining giant to submit an environmental impact assessment study.